prometheusresearch/baseline-codebase/src/rex.port/README.rst

 Database Schema Graph
 =====================

-For the purpose of describing how ``rex.port`` works, we will use a simple database schema that describes individuals participating in medical studies.
+In this introduction, we demonstrate the concepts of database ports on a simple database that describes individuals participating in medical studies.
+The database contains the following tables:

+`individual`
+    This table stores information about research subjects.
+`identity`
+    PHI information related to each individual is stored in a separate table.
+`study`
+    Research studies are stored in this table.
+`protocol`
-Information about research subjects is stored in table ``individual``, with PHI data stored separately in table ``identity``.
-Research studies are stored in table ``study``.
-Each study has a number of protocols, which describe the roles of individuals participating in studies.
-Finally, table ``participation`` connect individuals to study protocols.
+    Each study has a number of protocols, which describe the roles of individuals participating in the study.
+`participation`
+    This table connects individuals to study protocols.

 The following diagram describes the schema::